CLAM-community/CLAM-community.github.io/docs/index.md

 ## Contributing

-Here is a list of the people who have contributed to the project.
+We have contributors of all types - from those who've contributed to the direction of the project, code, design, feedback, and more.
+See below our awesome contributors ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->